-Do you know the difference between Accounting and Bookkeeping?
-These two important terms are easily confused.
+Do you know the difference between Finance, Accounting and Bookkeeping?
+The two important terms “accounting” and “bookkeeping” are easily confused.
 What are they, how do they interrelate, and how do they interface with accounting policies and procedures?
 First let’s define the terms.

-What Is the Difference Between Accounting and Bookkeeping?
+What Is the Difference Between Finance, Accounting and Bookkeeping?

 Bookkeeping and accounting share two basic goals: